Amruth22/EcoSystem-Fixed/TOOLS_DOCUMENTATION.md

 ## 4. Contract Validator Tool

+### ✅ Status: **PRODUCTION READY** (Fixed January 2025)

 ### Description
 Validates API contracts and specifications to ensure consistency and correctness.
+This tool has been completely rewritten with proper Pydantic schemas and comprehensive error handling.

 ### Location
 `tools/contract_validator.py`